 No. We do not require any additional fluid intake for an ultrasound.

 What do I need to bring to my appointment?

 It is a good idea to have your current insurance card, your copay, deductible or coinsurance as per your insurance responsibility, and a copy of your records if you are a transferring patient.

 Do you charge for No-Show or Missed appointments?

-We do not charge a fee if you miss your appointment.
+We do charge a $25 fee if you miss your appointment.
 However, we only allow two no show appointments for new patients and 2 no show appointments per calendar year for established patients.
 Unfortunately our practice will not be able to schedule any other appointments if this occurs.